AR-js-org/AR.js/three.js/location-based/README.md

 # AR.js Location Based Implementation with Pure Three.js

-This is (the basics of) an implementation of location-based AR.js using pure three.js.
+This is a simple, lightweight implementation of location-based AR.js using pure three.js.

 ## Directory structure

 The `js` directory contains the source files.
-It's written using ECMAScript 6 modules, and assumes you already have three.js locally installed.
+It's written using ECMAScript 6 modules.
 There is a `package.json` provided to allow you to install three.js from NPM:

-`npm install three`
+`npm install`

+## Building

+Using Webpack is assumed.
+There is a simple `webpack.config.js` which is configured to place a `bundle.js` inside `example/dist`.
+Build with

+`npx webpack`

 ## Full docs